ECU requiring some employees to get vaccinations

 Rogers also says that the mandate applies to full-time and part-time employees as well as those working under flexible work arrangements.

+The order only applies to federal contracts, not grants.
+ECU has nearly $120,000,000 of federal funding but most of that comes from grants, which the vaccine mandate does not apply to.

-ECU says it will notify the employees by tomorrow, and exemptions will be allowed for the mandate for those with “a medical disability or having a sincerely held religious belief.”
+ECU says it will notify the employees on October 26th, and exemptions will be allowed for the mandate for those with “a medical disability or having a sincerely held religious belief.”